 COUN 758 Psychopathology, Diagnosis, and Treatment This course familiarizes students with psychopathology and clinical evaluation using the most recent edition of the DSM and ICD classification systems, as well as other diagnostic tools.
 There is an additional emphasis on case conceptualization, biopsychosocial treatment planning, continuum of care, pharmacological interventions, and the impact of diversity, crisis, and trauma on the assessment and treatment process.
 Prerequisite: COUN 704, 707, or 708 3 COUN 759 Addictions Counseling This course will examine multiple components of substance use and addictive disorders including etiology, assessment, treatment models, and prevention in clinical mental health settings.
-There is an emphasis on the major substances and behaviors of addiction, diverse populations, co-occurring disorders/illnesses, and social- cultural implications of addictions.
+There is an emphasis on the major substances and behaviors of addiction, diverse populations, co-occurring disorders/illnesses, and social-cultural implications of addictions.
 Prerequisite: COUN 713 3 COUN 760 Career Counseling This course includes career development theories, applied and related counseling procedures and technological applications.
 This course includes laboratory experiences for observation of and practice in career counseling.
 Prerequisite: COUN 713 3 COUN 763 Family Counseling This course discusses the history, philosophy, professional issues, and trends in family counseling with an emphasis on the roles and functions, models and theories, and ethical and legal considerations of the counselor working with families.
 In addition, family development across the lifecycle, families in crisis, and specific issues facing families are examined.
 Prerequisite: COUN 713 3 COUN 766 Advanced Clinical Mental Health Counseling This course is a laboratory course with a focus on culturally responsive principles of mental health counseling including prevention, intervention, consultation, education, advocacy, and crisis management.
 Students have the opportunity to demonstrate skill related to these areas.
 Students also learn about clinical mental health service delivery, program development and management, and the importance of policy and community support systems to treatment.
 3 COUN 784 Counseling Practicum This is a laboratory course in which studies will engage in supervised practice in the use of counseling skills.
-Co-requisite: COUN 750 3 COUN 770 Applied Research in Counseling This course focuses on research design and the elements of empirical research including the hypothesis, review of literature, methodology, data collection, and statistical 3 analysis relevant to empirical research.
-Research culminates in a technical research report.
-Prerequisite: COUN 740 COUN 785Internship IThis course requires three hundred (30 supervised internship in an appropriat Students must apply to take this course before enrollment.
-Class meetings will - 3 COUN 786 Internship II Three hundred (300) clock hours of advanced supervised in appropriate counseling setting required.
+Co-requisite: COUN 750 3 COUN 770 Applied Research in Counseling This course focuses on research design and the elements of empirical research including the hypothesis, review of literature, methodology, data collection, and statistical 3 culminates in a technical research report.
+Prerequisite: COUN 740 This course requires three hundred (300) clock hours of supervised internship in an appropriate field placement.
+COUN 785 Internship I Students must apply to take this course one semester before enrollment.
+Class meetings will be scheduled and announced by the professor.
+Individual conferences will be required.
+Prerequisites: COUN 784 3 COUN 786 Internship II Three hundred (300) clock hours of advanced supervised in appropriate counseling setting required.
 Students must apply to take this course one semester before placement.
 Class meetings will be scheduled and announced by the professor.
 Individual conferences will be required.
-Prerequisites: COUN 784 & 785 3 COUN 788 Master's Comprehensive Exam Comprehensive Examination Prerequisites: All core courses by track 0 Electives Prerequisites dependent on courses selected 9
+Prerequisites: COUN 784 & 785 3 COUN 788 Master's Comprehensive Comprehensive Examination Prerequisites: All core courses by track 0 Electives Prerequisites dependent on courses selected 9

+Degree Requirements

-Degree Requirements Required Curriculum (For Students Prior to Fall 2015):
+Required Curriculum (For Students Prior to Fall 2015):